How to: Local Greenhouse Gas Inventories

 Developed for Climate Smart Communities, the Local Government Greenhouse Gas Accounting Tool is available for free from the Office of Climate Change.
 The tool follows the Local Government Operations Protocol (LGOP), the national standard for GHG inventories for emissions from municipal operations.

 The Climate Smart Communities webinar series included a March 13, 2014 session on "Support for Local Greenhouse Gas Inventories."
-A PDF of the slides is available on the webinar page, and the sound recording may be requested by emailing the Office of Climate Change (see menu at right).
+A PDF of the slides is available on the webinar page.
+Another version of this Local Government Operations Greenhouse Gas Inventory presentation is available, with its audio.

 The Community Module of the EPA's Local Greenhouse Gas Inventory Tool

 The Community Module of the EPA's free Local Greenhouse Gas Inventory Tool* is recommended for performing a community-level accounting of all GHG emissions, including both municipal operations emissions and emissions from other sources within the borders of a given municipality.